qaz365asd/UBC-Medicine-Datathon-2025/index.md

 ---

-# Getting Started with the NIH Chest X-ray Dataset (42 GB)
+# Getting Started with the NIH Chest X-ray Dataset (Intermediate)

 The NIH Chest X-ray dataset is large (42 GB), so we will use **Kaggle API** and **Google Colab** to download it efficiently.